mtytel/vital/README.md

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.

-### Code Licensing
-If you are making a proprietary or closed source app and would like to use Vital's source code, contact matt@vital.audio for non GPLv3 licensing options.

 ### Things you can't do with this source
  - Do not create an app and distribute it on the iOS app store.
 The app store is not comptabile with GPLv3 and you'll only get an exception for this if you're paying for a GPLv3 exception for Vital's source (see Code Licensing above).